 Nursing - Education

-Modules (see details of these on our course website) are assessed using a combination of coursework, practice and teaching assessments.
-To support their skill development, students are expected to complete 100 hours of teaching practice/facilitation during the programme.
-Students are also expected to gain expertise in a wide range of teaching methods, including lecturing, small group teaching and clinical skills teaching as well as engagement with online teaching using teaching technologies in the virtual learning environment.
+The programme is comprised of three taught modules and three competency assessments.
+To support learners' skill development, students are expected to complete 100 hours of teaching/facilitation during the programme.
+Learners are also expected to gain expertise in a wide range of teaching methods including lecturing, clinical teaching in both laboratory and clinical settings, and working with small groups using experimental approaches.

 Entry requirements